CCPA Fines & CPRA Penalties Tracker

 OpenX Technologies

-OpenX, a programmatic advertising company, paid $2 million for collecting personal information from children under 13 and for collecting geolocation data from users who opted out.
+OpenX paid $2 million to settle federal allegations that its advertising exchange collected personal information from children under 13 without parental consent and continued collecting geolocation data from some Android users who had opted out of location tracking.

 View Source